 New experiences with Moomin coming April 27th

-And then Snufkin: Melody of Moominvalley in 2024 put them firmly on the map internationally.
-It too won a award a the Nordic Game Awards 2025, Best fun for everyone award.
+And then the release of Snufkin: Melody of Moominvalley in 2024, placed Hyper Games firmly on the map internationally.
+It also won ‘Best Fun for Everyone’ at the Nordic Game Awards 2025.

 Now, Hyper Games are on the cusp of releasing their next game in the Moomin universe: Moomintroll: Winter’s Warmth launches April 27th.